 Lunge Pose

 This pose helps manage these symptoms by stretching your psoas muscle, which frees up your breath and tension in the body.
-Below is a look at the steps on how to perform the lunge pose:
+Below is a look at the steps to perform the lunge pose:

 - Start on your hands and knees.